IN THE SUPREME COURT OF BRITISH COLUMBIA

 from neck pain which has prompted him to make some modifications at work.

 above, his body while performing installation work.
-He also avoids sitting o
+He also avoids sitting or standing in

 takes his heavier equipment and supplies to worksites on a dolly instead of